mdang/ga-lessons/http/README.md

 4 sets of numbers, ranging from 1 to 3 digits

-[QUESTION: Why do we not want to visit websites with this IP addresses?]
+[QUESTION: Why do we not want to visit websites with IP addresses?]
 - Easier to remember friendly url's
 - IP Addresses change